The Eufy Indoor Cam S350 ($60-80) is the best indoor security camera without a subscription in 2026 — dual-lens 4K + 2K pan/tilt design.

 Blink Mini 2

-The Blink Mini 2 earns its place in this guide for Amazon-ecosystem households through two capabilities the other cameras here cannot match: seamless Echo Show live view integration and Alexa Guard compatibility.
+The Blink Mini 2 earns its place in this guide for Amazon-ecosystem households through two capabilities the other cameras here cannot match: instant Echo Show live view integration and Alexa Guard compatibility.
 When you leave home and arm Alexa Guard, the Blink Mini 2 activates enhanced motion monitoring and can trigger Alexa routines — turn on lights, play sounds, or send custom alerts.
 Tap the Echo Show screen at any time for a one-touch live view with no latency lag.
 For households with multiple Echo Show displays, the Mini 2 integrates into a unified home monitoring dashboard without any configuration.

 The Mini 2 upgraded from the original Blink Mini with 1080p HDR video (up from standard 1080p), color night vision via an integrated LED spotlight (the original had infrared only), improved person detection accuracy, and an IP64 weather rating that allows limited outdoor use.
 Person detection is now free for all users — Blink extended this to match Amazon's own Ring Free Tier changes.
 The key caveat for local storage: the Blink Sync Module 2 ($35) is required to record to a USB drive.
 Without it, you are relying on Blink's free cloud tier — functional but with limited clip history.
 Budget the Sync Module if local storage is the goal, bringing effective cost to $70-75 — approaching the Eufy Indoor Cam S350 range with fewer features.
 For complete Alexa-based home security, pair with the Ring Alarm system for unified monitoring.